Vegan Dog Food: Everything You Want To Know

 Additionally, anytime you change your dog's diet you'll want to do so slowly.
-Rushing the process can lead to a very upset stomach and a lot of resistance to the new food.
+Rushing the process can lead to a very upset stomach and resistance to the new food.
 Switching to a vegan diet is no different.
 Patience is key.
 Slowly begin integrating the vegan food into your dog's current meat-based food.
 Again, there is no reason to rush the process.
 If you switch food sources too quickly it will likely lead to vomiting, diarrhea, or constipation.
 Trust us.
 This is not the encouragement that your four-legged friends need.
-Slowly but surely replace your dog's current food with the new vegan food until there is no meat left in their food.
-(This should typically take a few weeks)
+Slowly but surely replace your dog's current food with the new vegan food until there is no meat left in their food (this should typically take a few weeks).

 Luckily, most dogs will eat just about anything (even things they shouldn't), but if your dog is resistant to the new food, you can try adding olive oil, nutritional yeast, soy milk, baby food without meat, and powdered kelp.
 Also, warming the food up can make the new meal even more enticing.

 Again, vitamin and mineral deficiencies are unfortunately common when it comes to vegan diets.
 It is imperative that pet owners ensure their dog is receiving the necessary nutrients that their bodies need.
 Many times this will mean implementing additional supplements such as amino acids, L-carnitine and taurine, and others when necessary.
 Consult with your vet regarding what your individual pup needs in order to ensure their health and well-being.

 Vegan Dog Food: The Bottom Line

 Pet parents may choose a vegan or vegetarian diet for their dogs for a number of reasons.
 From varying beliefs and backgrounds, health choices, or political, environmental, cultural, and religious ideals, whatever you choose for your individual pup is entirely your decision.